monicagrandy/MKS-LA-BTTF-SA/README.md

 ---

-## Algorithm Complexity
-* [ ] List and briefly describe the types of algorithmic complexity.
-Be as clear and complete as necessary to demonstrate your mastery.
-* [ ] What time complexity do the given functions have (with respect to the size of the input `array`)?

-## Algorithms
-* [ ] Write a function that, given a string, returns an array of all duplicated letters.
-* [ ] Include a comment near the end of the file stating what complexity you believe your solution to be.

-## D3
-* [ ] Add a comment for each numbered line of code in `d3-describe.js`.
-If you run up against a method call you haven't seen before, feel free to look up what it does -- but explain it in your own words.
-Make certain not to just repeat what the code already states clearly.

 ## Pseudo-classical inheritance
 * [ ] Refactor `makePhone` and `makeSmartphone` to use pseudo-classical inheritance
   * They should have all of the same methods as objects returned from the maker functions
   * _Do not modify the factory functions - instead, use the constructor functions at the end of the file_

+## BTTF: values & types

+* [ ] Fix the snippet to print out the correct message
+* [ ] Write a snippet to demonstrate 3 explicit and 3 implicit coercions

+## BTTF: scope, closure, modules

+* [ ] Write a module that includes 2 each of private variables, private functions, and public API methods.
+* [ ] Write a snippet to demonstrate calling the public methods on the module.

+## BTTF: this, object prototypes

+* [ ] Convert the snippet from prototypal to "OLOO" style code

+## BTTF: functional-light programming

+* [ ] Write a pure-function to process a list of numbers and return the result.

+## BTTF: async programming

+* [ ] Convert from nested callbacks to a chain of promises